Cannabis Made Clear

 What if cannabis is in the car?

-Every province and territory has its own laws for vehicle transport.
+Every province and territory has its own laws for vehicle transport of cannabis.
 In Ontario, the law states that cannabis in the car must be:

 • inside original packaging and unopened, or